 Certificate vs Certification

 National Registry’s First Principles for Food Handlers program is a certificate program for food handlers, not a food manager certification.
-The First Principles certificate program is accredited by ANSI (American National Standards Institute) against the ASTM E2659-09 standard.
+The online version of the First Principles certificate program is accredited by ANSI (American National Standards Institute) against the ASTM E2659-09 standard.

 An assessment-based certificate program is a non-degree granting educational program consisting of: